TokenBrice/l2s-handbook/content/docs/quickstart.md

 For the users, the swapping path is always the same: you input your two tokens & ParaSwap figures out the rest:

 ![paraswap-quickstart-swap](/images/quickstart/swap-tokens.png)
 _Several indicators are here to help you watch for slippage!
-ParaSwap gives you an estimation of the effective slippage for each route (highlighted in green) - as well as USD equivalent of each side of your trade (highlighted in blue)._
+ParaSwap gives you an estimation of the effective slippage for each route (highlighted in red) - as well as USD equivalent of each side of your trade (highlighted in green)._

 ### Swap & Transfer
 If you're swapping tokens to send to somewhere else, consider swap & transfer.
 It's exactly the same as the previous simple swap, except this time the tokens obtained are sent to another address.